programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 If you are hungry for more temporal network analysis with R, [this tutorial](http://statnet.csde.washington.edu/workshops/SUNBELT/current/ndtv/ndtv_workshop.html) by Skye Bender-deMoll explains additional functions and features of the packages used here.
 It served as my own guide to learning about temporal network analysis and formed the inspiration for the tutorial above.

-You can also dive deeper into the documentation to learn more about the [TSNA package](https://cran.r-project.org/web/packages/tsna/index.html) and the [NDTV package](https://cran.r-project.org/web/packages/networkDynamic/index.html).
+You can also dive deeper into the documentation to learn more about the [networkDynamic package](https://cran.r-project.org/web/packages/networkDynamic/index.html), the [TSNA package](https://cran.r-project.org/web/packages/tsna/index.html), and the [NDTV package](https://cran.r-project.org/web/packages/networkDynamic/index.html).

 Finally, if Python is your preferred scripting language, you may want to look into [DyNetx](https://dynetx.readthedocs.io/en/latest/) and [NetworkX](https://networkx.github.io/documentation/stable/).